Ascent Of The Amazon Logo

 Rivers in the Sky

-August 4, 2018 by Pete
+August 4, 2018 by Casey

 After two unsuccessful starts with different Ticuna guides, I was looking for a third-time-lucky break.
 I was resigned this time to doing a solo crossing, after having had to turn back twice, the second time being much more of a challenge.
 It had taken two days and a looong river paddle to get back to … Read more »